tderrien/thomas.derrien/content/home/projects.md

 +++

 - LncRNA Annotation and classification with [FEELnc](https://github.com/tderrien/FEELnc).
-- Long-read sequencing with Oxford Nnaopore Technologies.
+- Long-read sequencing with Oxford Nanopore Technologies (ONT) at [IGDR gitlab](https://gitlab.com/tderrien/igdrion).
-- Deep Learning techniques for gene expression predictions and testing the impact of non-coding mutations.
+- Deep Learning techniques for [gene expression predictions](https://github.com/calico/basenji) and testing the impact of non-coding mutations.
+- NGS analysis for analysis of cancers in dogs (Melanoma and Sarcoma).